mosip/documentation/docs/inji-wallet/inji-web/functional-overview/end-user-guide.md

 You can choose your preferred language using '**language Selection**' options available on the **Main-Menu**.
 Inji Web now supports 4 International Language (English, French and Arabic) and 3 Indian Languages (Tamil, Hindi and Kannada).

 <figure><img src="../../../.gitbook/assets/inji-web-language-change.png" alt=""><figcaption><p>Language Preference</p></figcaption></figure>

+## Login with Google or any other IDP

+> **Note:** Screenshots will be added soon to enhance the user experience and better explain the steps shown below.

+### Step-by-Step Process

+1. **Launch Inji Web Wallet in Browser**
+   Navigate to the wallet URL in any browser.

+2. **Click "Login with Gmail"**
+   Select the Google login option on the homepage.

+3. **Select Google Account**
+   Choose your Google account or enter login credentials.

+4. **Post-login Welcome Page**
+   You will land on the dashboard showing issuer and credential options.

+5. **Set Passcode (First-Time Only)**
+   You'll be prompted to set a local passcode to secure your web wallet.

+## Download VCs (Login)

+**Note:** A few example issuers are listed below.
+You can explore more issuers in the **Collab environment** via the UI or configure additional issuers as needed to test and explore this feature further.

+### Download National ID VC

+#### Q. What details are needed?
+You’ll need your **UIN/VID** as provided by the credential issuer.

+#### Steps:

+1. **Login to Inji Web Wallet**
+2. **Search or Select 'Republic of Veridonia National ID Department'**
+3. **Choose 'Veridonia National ID' Credential Type**
+4. **Authenticate via eSignet (OTP method)**
+   - Enter UIN/VID → Click 'Get OTP'
+   - Enter OTP → Click 'Verify'
+6. **Download Starts Automatically**
+   Verifiable Credential is stored in your web wallet in the "stored cards" page.

+### Download Insurance VC

+#### Q. What details are needed?
+You’ll need **Policy No., Name, and Date of Birth** as shared by the issuer.

+#### Steps:

+1. **Login to Inji Web Wallet**
+2. **Search or Select 'StayProtected Insurance'**
+3. **Choose 'Health Insurance' or 'Life Insurance' as Credential Type**
+4. **Authenticate via eSignet (KBI method)**
+   - Enter required fields
+5. **Download Starts Automatically**
+   Verifiable Credential is stored in your web wallet in the "stored cards" page.

+## Manage Stored Credentials

+### View Credentials (Login Mode)

+1. Navigate to the **Stored Cards** section in the Inji Web Wallet.
+2. If your wallet has been created but no credentials have been downloaded yet, the **Stored Cards** section will appear empty.
+   - Click on the **Add Cards** option to initiate the credential download flow.
+   - Follow the steps outlined in the [Download VCs (Login)](#download-vcs-login) section to retrieve your credentials.
+3. Once credentials are downloaded, they will appear in a mini card view within the **Stored Cards** section.
+4. For each stored credential, you can click on the **three-dot menu (⋮)** to explore additional actions:
+   - **View** – Preview the credential within the wallet.
+   - **Download** – Download the VC as a PDF with an embedded QR code.
+   - **Delete** – Remove the credential from your web wallet.

+###  Profile & Language Preferences

+#### Access Profile Options

+1. Click on the **Profile Icon** in the top-right corner of the page (next to the language selector).
+2. Upon clicking, a dropdown will appear with the following options:
+   - `FAQs` – View frequently asked questions
+   - `Profile` – View or manage your account
+   - `Logout` – Securely log out of your session
+3. To change your preferred language:
+   - Click on the **Language Icon** (globe) next to your profile
+   - A list of supported languages will appear
+   - Select your preferred language from the dropdown

+## Security Note

+- Credentials stored in the web wallet are **only accessible post-login**.
+- Guest users can download directly to device but **credentials are not saved**.
+- Inji Web enforces **user consent** before any sharing.